(Extracted from the Declaration of Trust dated 16th July 1970 and amended

 Chairman, the Committee shall elect a Chairman.

-(5) The Committee shall meet once in each month, and additionally as required.
+(5) The Committee shall meet a minimum of nine times per annum, and additionally as required.

 (6) Each Member including the Chairman and all Executive Managers shall have one

 Vote and in the case of equality of votes the Chairman shall have a second or